justincasher/justincasher.github.io/articles/Ramanujan-Conjecture/Ramanujan-Conjecture.md

   <li>\( |\tau(p)| \leq 2 p^{11/2} \). </li>
 </ol>

 &emsp; The first two relations were proved by Mordell in 1917 using Hecke operators.
-The third conjecture is what we are interested in.
+The third conjecture is what we are interested in and was proved by Deligne.
 Let $$ D $$ denote the Dirichlet series associated to $$ \Delta $$.
 Theorem 1 tells us

 $$
 D(s)